-A formula was derived which delivered the explanation for the seasonal biases in mean wind speed when applying either the VR or LR-Variance Ratio or Linear Regression with Residuals method.
-It was shown that the representativity representativeness of the measurement period, i.e., hence, the similarity of the wind conditions of in correlation and correction period, is important.
+A formula was derived which delivered the explanation for the seasonal biases in mean wind speed when applying either the VR or LR method.
+It was shown that the representativity of the measurement, hence, the similarity of the wind conditions of correlation and correction period, is important.
 Moreover, the capability of the reference data to reproduce the seasonal course is significant.
-Lastly, the regression parameter β_1 (computed differently for the two MCP methods used in this study) showed to be decisive for the magnitude of the seasonal biases.
-This theoretical framework was used for explaining the observations.
+Lastly, the regression parameter β_1 showed to be decisive for the magnitude of the seasonal biases.

 These findings were confirmed experimentally.
-The largest biases were observed in obtained in case of measurement periods with non-representative wind conditions (i.e., summer or winter) with the magnitude depending significantly lower or higher

-- 610 mean wind speeds compared to the annual mean usually summer and winter periods in Central Europe).
-The magnitude showed to depend on the reference data set.
-Furthermore, a strong dependence on the MCP method was determinedidentified; very different, partly even contrary characteristics in the seasonal biases were found for the VR and LR methods.
-In contrast to findings of existing publications, hence, this study showed that the biases in mean wind speed obtained from a long-term correction of short-term wind measurements (a few months) are connected to characteristics of both both, characteristics of the - 615 reference data set as well as the selected MCP method.
+The largest biases were observed in non-representative wind conditions (i.e., summer or winter) with the magnitude depending on the reference data set.
+Furthermore, a strong dependence on the MCP method was determined; very different, partly even contrary characteristics in the seasonal biases were found for the VR and LR methods.
+In contrast to findings of existing publications, hence, this study showed that the biases in mean wind speed are connected to characteristics of both the reference data set as well as the MCP method.

-For the error in energy production, in In general, measurement periods in transitional seasons (spring, fall) not only resulted in smallest biases but also gave smallest variation between the sites, hencethus, the highest reliability of the results.
-The amplitudes of seasonal bias and standard deviation of the results obtained at the individual sites were roughly of same magnitude.
-Short-term If short-term wind measurements are -used for wind resource assessments, it is, therefore, highly recommended to

-620 be conducted in periods of conduct these measurements in periods which are likely to be characterized by representative wind conditions (with respect to mean wind speed).
+For the error in energy production, in general, measurement periods in transitional seasons (spring, fall) not only resulted in smallest biases but also gave smallest variation between the sites, hence, the highest reliability of the results.
+The amplitudes of seasonal bias and standard deviation were roughly of same magnitude.
+Short-term wind measurements are, therefore, highly recommended to be conducted in periods of representative wind conditions (with respect to mean wind speed).